Are DIY Gutter Guards Right for You?

 DIY gutter guards are useful in some situations.
 Here’s why you might want to pick up your drill and get out your extension ladder.

-Low cost.
-The primary advantage of DIY gutter guards is the lower cost compared to professionally installed guards.
-The materials are generally cheaper per linear foot and you don’t pay installation fees.
+- Low cost: The main advantage of DIY gutter guards is the lower cost compared to professionally installed guards.
+The materials are generally cheaper per linear foot, and you don’t have to pay installation fees.

-No scheduling.
-When you install your own gutter guards, you do it on your own time.
+- More control: When you install your own gutter guards, you do it on your own time.
 You don’t have to waste time coordinating with contractors.
-When you need gutter guards installed immediately to protect against heavy rain, a DIY option can be the right choice—at least until you can put up something heartier.

 Cons of DIY Gutter Guards

-Expensive tools.
-Unless you’re a handyman with a fully stocked shed, you may be missing the necessary equipment for installing gutter guards.
+- Expensive tools: Unless you’re a handyman with a fully stocked shed, you may be missing the necessary equipment for installing gutter guards.
 A good ladder, tin snips, and a cordless drill are necessities, but you’ll also want to consider specialty equipment for safety.
+We highly recommend a roof harness, for example, to prevent injury.

-Additional risk.
-Although professional installation represents a higher up-front cost, you’re not just paying the crew for materials and their time.
-They show up with the expertise and equipment to complete the job safely—and insurance in case of a mishap.
+- Additional risk: Although professional installation represents a higher up-front cost, you’re not just paying the crew for materials and their time.
+They show up with the expertise and equipment to complete the job safely—and they carry insurance in case of a mishap.

 Drop-In